zenstruck/console-test/README.md

             ->addArgument('kbond')
             ->addOption('--admin') // with or without "--" prefix
             ->addOption('role', ['ROLE_EMPLOYEE', 'ROLE_MANAGER'])
-            ->addOption('-v') // shortcut options require the "-" prefix
+            ->addOption('-R') // shortcut options require the "-" prefix
+            ->addOption('-vv') // by default, output has normal verbosity, use the standard options to change (-q, -v, -vv, -vvv)
-            ->catchExceptions() // by default, exceptions are thrown ->execute() // run the command
+            ->addOption('--ansi') // by default, output is undecorated, use this option to decorate ->execute() // run the command
             ->assertSuccessful()
             ->assertStatusCode(0) // equivalent to ->assertSuccessful()